apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             ...             word for word in words
             ...             if word == 'a' or word == 'an' or word == 'the')))

-            An `analyze` implementation that returns a constant output schema, and also requests to select a subset of columns from the input table and for input table to be partitioned across several UDTF calls based on the values of the `date` column:
+            This is an `analyze` implementation that returns a constant output schema, and also requests to select a subset of columns from the input table and for the input table to be partitioned across several UDTF calls based on the values of the `date` column.
+            A SQL query may this UDTF passing a table argument like "SELECT * FROM udtf(TABLE(t))".
+            Then this `analyze` method specifies additional constraints on the input table:
+            (1) The input table must be partitioned across several UDTF calls based on the values of the month value of each `date` column.
+            (2) The rows within each partition will arrive ordered by the `date` column.
+            (3) The UDTF will only receive the `date` and `word` columns from the input table.

             >>> @staticmethod
             ... def analyze(*args) -> AnalyzeResult: